m-nguyen98/dl-bio/README.md

 best checkpoint (as measured by val ACC) from the most recent training run with that combination of exp.name/method/dataset/model.
 To choose a run conducted at a different time (i.e. not the latest), pass in the timestamp in the form `checkpoint.time={yyyymmdd_hhmmss}.` To choose a model from a specific epoch, use `checkpoint.iter=40`.

+#### Below is the initial README.md content for the existing datasets and methods in the Few-Shot Benchmark

 ## Datasets